 Yalom, I. D. & Leszcz, M (2005).
 The theory and practice of group psychotherapy.
 (5th ed.).
 New York: Basic Books.

 Course Schedule

 The schedule and tasks elucidated in this syllabus may be revised as required by either judgment or circumstances.
-Changes will be posted on Blackboard and announced in class.
+Changes will be announced in class.
 It is your responsibility to make note of all changes.